Jiltseb/S2S_for_spike_inference/README.md

 		python test_s2s.py model_dir/modelname.h5

-Alternatively, the test script can be edited just to predict the spikes given a calcium signal.
-For this, create a load_dataset function for the given calcium signal in dataset.py and run the test script until predictions.
+Alternatively, the test script can be edited to predict the spikes given a calcium signal.
+For this, write a dataset loading function for the given calcium signal in and run the test script until predictions.

-If you find our work useful, please cite the following publication:
+If you find this work useful, please cite the following publication:

 	@article{sebastian2021signal,